FYI Being Vegan Can Be Good For You

-Being vegan is definitely not the same as vegetarian.
+Being vegan is definitely not the same as a vegetarian.
 Although they may sound the same, in which both vegans and vegetarians do not eat meat — however, vegetarians consume dairy products and eggs.
 On the other hand, vegans avoid all animal products including eggs and dairy.

 While there are many vegetarian restaurants, very few are vegan-friendly, which makes eating out for vegans a bit challenging.
 But the struggle is definitely worth it as research has revealed that vegans may be happier than their meat-eating counterparts.
-Besides from being able to protect against cancer, vegan diets have also been shown to reduce heart disease risk due to the fact that they contain fewer saturated fats.
+Besides being able to protect against cancer, vegan diets have also been shown to reduce heart disease risk due to the fact that they contain fewer saturated fats.

 Here are some weird facts that you didn’t know about veganism:

 The term vegan was created and first used in 1944 by Donald Watson and his five friends, in a movement to remove animal products from their diet.
 Besides that, honey is a constant conflict of interest in the vegan world because it is an animal product.
 However, there are some vegans who consume honey, provided that it is a byproduct of bees who are free to leave the hive at any time.

 What’s more, not all sugar can be consumed by vegans.
 Even though sugar comes from plants, the problem is that sugar needs to be filtered and refined.
 To do that, they would need to use charcoal and in most refineries, the source of charcoal is from charred animal bone.
 As an alternative, vegans use unbleached cane sugar or syrups like agave, maple syrup and commercial sweeteners such as stevia.